Mosque to visit after covid-19 ends(8):Imam Reza shrine

-Self improvement is an extremely important aspect of life, especially if it is carefully accompanied by bettering yourself as a Muslim.
-Certainly, both are possible to accomplish to an extent while staying at home, however once the locks drop from our doors, nothing will stand between you and the possibility of developing both of these via an exciting trip to Iran’s phenomenal Imam Reza shrine.
+Self improvement is an extremely important aspect of life.
+Especially if it is carefully accompanied by bettering yourself as a Muslim.
+Certainly, both are possible to accomplish to an extent while staying at home.
+However nothing will stand between you and the possibility of developing both of these via an exciting trip to Iran’s phenomenal Imam Reza shrine.

-Prior to the advent of Islam, a general’s fortress could be found in its place, in the former village of Sanabad (now Mashhad).
+Prior to the advent of Islam in the former village of Sanabad (now Mashhad).
 In 809CE, after the deceased fifth Caliph was buried in its walls, it became known as the Mausoleum Haruniyyeh.
 At the time, the inner structure was actively being used as a place of worship by the Zoroastrians.
-The seventh Caliph Al-Mam’un later razed this polytheistic shrine to re-raised a relatively humbly temple, surrounding it with a lesser wall.
+The seventh Caliph Al-Mam’un later razed this polytheistic shrine to re-raised a relatively humbly temple.

-The Mausoleum only started becoming a popular place for pilgrimage for both Shias and Sunnis after 818, following the burial of the famous Imam Ali al-Ridha (Reza in Persian), great spiritual leader and descendant of our Prophet Mohammed (SAW), who is believed to have been killed by the Caliph himself due to political complexities.
+The Mausoleum only started becoming a popular place for pilgrimage for both Shias and Sunnis after 818.
+Following the burial of the famous Imam Ali al-Ridha (Reza in Persian).
+He was a great spiritual leader and descendant of our Prophet Mohammed (SAW).
+He is believed to have been killed by the Caliph himself due to political complexities.

 Destroyed and reconstructed multiple times since, the mausoleum slowly but methodically acquired good esteem as the city grew.
-Throughout its chronological changes in power, Mashhad has has seen its most glorious days under the rule of Shahrukh Mirza, son of Tamerlane in the early-mid 15th century.
+Throughout its chronological changes in power, Mashhad has has seen its most glorious days under the rule of Shahrukh Mirza.

-Throughout the next century, the city was no longer at the prime of its developmental life, as it was constantly under siege by neighbouring Khan’s and Sultans.
+Throughout the next century, the city was no longer at the prime of its developmental life.
+It was constantly under siege by neighbouring Khan’s and Sultans.
 The mosque on the other hand began attracting so many visitors that it quickly became on of the most frequented sites for pilgrimage.

 An important part of today’s decorations, embellishments and adornments were only added under the rule of Nadir Shah Afshar (1736-1747), one of Iran’s most prominent rulers of all time, who, poised to underline the glory of the complex, took up some major redesigning projects.